bbobcik/pgjdbc/docs/content/documentation/escapes.md

 [Java DB Technical Documentation](http://docs.oracle.com/javadb/10.10.1.2/ref/rrefjdbc1020262.html).

 The parsing of the sql statements for these escapes can be disabled using `Statement.setEscapeProcessing(false)` .
+The default state of JDBC processing can be controlled by setting DataSource or Connection property `escapeProcessing` or by calling `PgConnection.setDefaultEscapeProcessingEnabled()`.
+The default state is important for prepared statements, as their parsing is done at the time of creation and subsequent call to `setEscapeProcessing()` will have no effect.

 `Connection.nativeSQL(String sql)` provides another way to have escapes processed.
 It translates the given SQL to SQL suitable for the PostgreSQL® backend.